b-k/ludwig_van_shuffle/Readme.md

 The script will prefix the path to the set list and use the full path for string comparisons, so begin the line with the bare directory name (not `./` or such).

-Sorry Dangermouse|Jemini fans, but tracks on the setlist can't have a pipe in the name.
+Sorry Kendrick Lamar fans, but tracks on the setlist can't have a pipe in the name.

 Running it
 =====